SHORTLIST

 Day 1: Ho Chi Minh City

 Xin chao!
 Welcome to Vietnam.
-When you arrive in Ho Chi Minh City, you’ll be met and transferred to your hotel.
-You’ll then have a welcome meeting at 6 pm tonight.
-If you arrive early, why not get out and explore the city at your own pace.
-After your meeting, head out for dinner with your small group and local leader.
-When you arrive at the restaurant you’ll step straight into a piece of Vietnamese history – this building was an old opium refinery station built in 1861, and nods to its past are still visible today.
-Here, you’ll feast on a menu bursting with classic dishes and southern Vietnamese favourites.
+Your adventure begins in Ho Chi Minh City where you’ll meet a local representative at the airport for the private transfer to your hotel.
+Tonight, meet the group at a welcome meeting at 6 pm, then head out for dinner with your local leader.
+When you arrive at the restaurant, you’ll step straight into a piece of Vietnamese history – originally an opium refinery built in 1861, this building still holds subtle nods to its past.
+Feast on a menu filled with classics and southern Vietnamese favourites, like pho (noodle soup) and bun thit nuong (grilled pork and noodles).

 Day 2: Mekong Delta

-After breakfast, drive south towards the Mekong Delta via the region of Ben Tre.
-Here, you’ll board a private boat and cruise the delta, stopping off at some coconut gardens to visit a local home where you’ll sample tropical fruits and coconut jams.
+Kick off your first full day of the trip with a visit to the Mekong Delta – a network of rivers and canals with floating markets and rice paddies.
+After breakfast, drive south towards this region via Ben Tre.
+Here, you’ll board a private boat to cruise the delta, stopping at some coconut gardens to visit a local home where you can sample tropical fruits and coconut jams.
 After, return to the waterways of the delta on sampans (small rowing boats) and row past the coconut trees and stilt houses that flank the river.
-Back on land, take a tuk-tuk tour around the villages for a glimpse at rural life and learn how the coconut industry plays into local life.
-Enjoy lunch at a local restaurant then return to Ho Chi Minh City for a free evening.
+Back on land, take a tuk-tuk tour around the villages for a glimpse at rural life and learn how the coconut industry is woven into the community here.
+Have lunch at a local restaurant before returning to Ho Chi Minh City for a free evening.

 Day 3: Ho Chi Minh City